 - The beneficiary attends a military academy.

 Keep in mind that income tax will still apply in these scenarios.

 Can a 529 plan be used for study abroad?

 Distributions from a 529 plan can be used to pay for qualified higher education expenses at eligible international schools or universities.
 But to avoid taxes and penalties, it’s important to be sure that the school and the withdrawals meet IRS rules.
 Here are a few factors to consider.

 You’ll need to use the money from a 529 plan on qualified higher education expenses.
 This restriction applies to both U.S. schools and international schools.
 Additionally, students must use the plan withdrawals in the same calendar year that the qualified expenses are paid.

 How long is the student’s stay?

 Students must be enrolled in school at least half time for a 529 plan withdrawal to count as a tax-free distribution.
 The beneficiary may enroll at an international school for their entire educational program, or they can choose to spend a semester or two abroad.

 Is the international school eligible?

 To use 529 funds for an international school, the institution must be eligible for Title IV federal student aid.
 You can find out which schools qualify by checking the Department of Education’s list of participating schools.
-About 400 international schools are currently eligible for federal student aid.
+There are 760 international schools that are currently eligible for federal student aid.